Medical Schools That Don't Require the MCAT: What You Should Know

 Albany College of Pharmacy and Health Sciences

-The University at Albany has begun offering a program that can send high school students on a direct path to medical school.
+The University of Albany has begun offering a program that can direct high school students to medical school.

 The “Guaranteed Entrance for Select Majors”' program permits exceptional high school students who plan on studying Spanish, Chinese, or Engineering to “apply to UAlbany for their undergraduate education and simultaneously apply for admission into Upstate Medical University’s Doctor of Allopathic Medicine (MD) program.”